The Sadducees

 Jesus and the Sadducees

-Concerning the Torah, the acceptance of Greek Rationalism meant the Sadducees maintained a more intellectual and literal interpretation of the law instead of maintaining any semblance of oral tradition.
-Jesus’ ministry was replete with oral tradition, including parables and references to prophets not always represented when discussing the law.
-Another problem, Sadducees would support the ruling Hasmonean (Jewish) kings after the Syrian Greeks were defeated in the Maccabean war.
-Still, later they maintained a comfortable relationship with the Romans.
+After the Maccabean coalition defeated the Syrian Greeks, another problem erupted: the Sadducees would support the ruling Hasmonean (Jewish) kings.* Still later, the Sadducees maintained a comfortable relationship with the Romans.
 To give a most irritating example, Sadducee priests performed Temple sacrifices for the Romans twice daily, infuriating the Pharisaic order, just as it would Jesus.
 This contrivance of cooperation between Sadducees and Romans would later be used as leverage to crucify Jesus.
 In short, the Sadducees became the worldly rich and pandered to foreign powers.

 *

 By the time of Jesus’ birth, Judaism had become splintered.
 The populous was beginning to believe resolution could only come through Messiah—he who would give the final interpretation of the Law and the Prophets.
 The extreme popularity of John the Baptist illustrates this hunger.
 Yet, the Sadducees saw no need for the Messiah.
 This lack of belief in the need for a messiah became one more conflict with Nazarenes, the Pharisees, and many commoners.
 The Sadducees might not grasp the uproar concerning either John or Jesus except as a threat to their power.
-They would consider neither spiritually credible.
+They would consider neither John nor Jesus as spiritually credible.

 God Bless!

-What’s Happening i am new to this, I stumbled upon this I’ve found It positively helpful and it has helped me out loads.
+1. What’s Happening i am new to this, I stumbled upon this I’ve found It positively helpful and it has helped me out loads.
 I hope to contribute & help other users like its aided me.
 Good job.

-I am really loving the theme/design of your blog.
+2. I am really loving the theme/design of your blog.
 Do you ever run into any internet browser compatibility problems?
 A number of my blog audience have complained about my blog not working correctly in Explorer but looks great in Safari.
 Do you have any ideas to help fix this problem?

-I see You’re in point of fact a just right webmaster.
+3. I see You’re in point of fact a just right webmaster.
 The site loading

 speed is incredible.
 It seems that you are doing